 What I like:

 In nonfiction, I’m very picky.
 I like self-help books, particularly ones with a Christian background.
 I like stories of people overcoming depression/other mental problems and finding themselves.
+In nonfiction, I tend to go for sassy, intelligent prose.

 What I do not like:

-I don’t like short stories or poetry.
+I don’t like short stories, poetry, or essays.

 In nonfiction, I’m not big into cook books, art books, politics, economics … basically, if I didn’t say that I liked it above, assume I don’t like it.